kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 * [cert-manager](https://cert-manager.io/docs/) deployed on the cluster.

-  Installation instructions for [cert-manager](configuration-guides/cert-manager) Lokomotive component.
+  Installation instructions for [cert-manager](../configuration-reference/cert-manager) Lokomotive component.

 * [MetalLB](https://metallb.universe.tf/) deployed on the cluster.

   **NOTE**: Required only for the bare metal and Packet providers.

-   Installation instructions for [MetalLB](configuration-guides/metallb) component.
+   Installation instructions for [MetalLB](../configuration-reference/metallb) component.

 * [Contour](https://projectcontour.io/) deployed on the cluster.

-  Installation instructions for [Contour](configuration-guides/contour) component.
+  Installation instructions for [Contour](../configuration-reference/contour) component.

 * [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) deployed on the cluster.

-   Installation instructions for [ExternalDNS](configuration-guides/externaldns) component.
+   Installation instructions for [ExternalDNS](../configuration-reference/externaldns) component.

-## Estimated Time

-This how-to guide is expected to take about 45 minutes.

 ## Steps